 Sales professionals face common challenges in their sales processes.
 They appear no matter how good your process is.

-4 Common Challenges Sales Teams Face During the Sales Process
+4 Common Challenges Sales Teams Face During the Stages of the Sales Process

 Here are the typical sales process mistakes: